View Details Explore Now →

 Sarah Jenkins

-Sarah Jenkins - Risk Analysis
+Sarah Jenkins - Strategic Insight

 How does life insurance help with estate taxes?

-Life insurance provides immediate liquidity that can be used to pay estate taxes, preventing the need to sell off assets or take out loans.
-An Irrevocable Life Insurance Trust (ILIT) can also be used to remove the policy from your taxable estate.
+life insurance provides immediate liquidity that can be used to pay estate taxes, preventing the need to sell off assets or take out Loans.
+An Irrevocable life insurance Trust (ILIT) can also be used to remove the policy from your taxable estate.

-What is an Irrevocable Life Insurance Trust (ILIT)?
+What is an Irrevocable life insurance Trust (ILIT)?

-An ILIT is a trust that owns your life insurance policy.
+An ILIT is a trust that owns your life insurance Policy.
 Because the trust owns the policy, the death benefit is not included in your taxable estate, potentially reducing estate taxes.
 Once established, the terms of the trust cannot be easily changed.

 Which type of life insurance is best for estate planning?